semgrep/bento/README.md

 ## Usage

-Out-of-the-box Bento is configured for your personal use.
+Out-of-the-box, Bento is configured for your personal use.
 See [Team Use](#team-use) to setup Bento for all contributors.

 ### Upgrading